bingtimren/typescript-validation-study/README.md

 JOI, YUP, and Zod all define schema with codes, has good typescript support (code assist).
 They are all very easy to work with.
 YUP and Zod come with out-of-box typescript type extraction.
 And both YUP and ZOD claim to be leaner and more front-end friendly.
 ZOD further claim some advantages over YUP.

-Zod is the yongest and cannot compete with the other options for popularity but is very promising.
+Zod is the youngest and cannot compete with the other options for popularity but is very promising.
 It has the smallest size of these solutions, and has no dependency.

 IO-TS is very functional programming inclined.
 In fact it's nearly impossible to work with IO-TS without working with FP-TS and to understand some concepts of functional programming.

-See comparison of these packages [here](https://www.npmtrends.com/ajv-vs-joi-vs-yup-vs-zod-vs-io-ts).
+See comparison of these packages [here](https://www.npmtrends.com/ajv-vs-joi-vs-yup-vs-zod-vs-io-ts-vs-superstruct).

 ## Maybe one day......